backlin/calm-pomodoro/README.md

 # Calm Pomodoro
 Simple and unobtrusive Pomodoro implementation.

-For those who _don't want_ hundreds of options, statistics and distracting notifications.
+For those who _don't want_:

-Configure by copying the single html file of the repo and set parameters directly in the source.
+* Lots of options
+* Statistics
+* Notifications
+* Sounds
+* Newsletters
+* Having to register an account

+Clone, edit settings directly in source and open in a browser (only tested in Firefox so far).